 - Affordable healthcare and healthcare access

-- Environmental quality, global warming, sea level rise
+- Environmental quality, climate change, sea level rise and community resiliency

 - Catholic Worker